pbindustries/Personal-Site-Prod/README.md

 * Add specific username to profile page
 * Improve the appearance of the link section on the profile page
 * Use Google Analytics
+* Increase opacity of navbar so i can change the color of text back to white

+# Char Advice
+* add about page next to home page

+# Tips
+* Chrome caches files so if you are developing, use Ctrl+Shift+R to force reload a page